 Not only are these books some of the best pieces of literature that our civilization has ever produced, but they are rigorously Christian in outlook.
 The only problem is that these books also depict vice in detailed, sometimes troubling, ways and involve complexity and moral ambiguities.
 That is too unsettling to Christian communities who take solace in believing that people’s capacities for good and evil correlate exactly with their participation, or lack thereof, in the church.

 For similar reasons Christian bookstores don’t tend to sell Martin Scorsese’s films or Johnny Cash’s records, although Christianity is an important aspect in the work of both artists.
 I’m generalizing here.
-I’ve read some brave and insightful Christian books and enjoyed hearing some contemporary Christian bands, but comfort seems to be the default preference for many of those places, and that’s a problem.
+I’ve read some brave and insightful Christian books and enjoyed hearing some contemporary Christian bands, but comfort seems to be the default preference for many of those bookstores, and that’s a problem.

 It seems more realistic to acknowledge the close proximity of vice and virtue in matters of faith.
 In the history book The Age of Faith, Will & Ariel Durant recount stories of knights who would do horrible things before going on religious quests.
 Even the apostle Paul admits to having a conflicted nature: “For the good that I would I do not: but the evil which I would not, that I do.”
 Romans 7:19 (KJV) Pretending that it is otherwise just makes the faith seem less authentic.

 I had an inclination that I should write this post, that it was something that was asked of me.
 That’s why I am writing, but I am wary of doing so.
 Rarely does listening to what is asked of me make my life easier.
 Lately it has brought lots of heartache, but I sense that it will lead to something good eventually if I can persist long enough.
 Time will tell.